-55.61.
-Approximately \\\\% of the site will consist of impervious surface with the remainder consisting of pervious surface.
-The Board finds that the total amount of impervious area is \\\\\.
+38. Approximately ${\ }^{\ }$ % of the site will co nsist of impervious surface v with the remainder consisting g of pervious surface. .
+The Board finds that the to tal amoun of impervious area i s

--3.
-Based on the submitted plans, the floor area of the proposed subterranean parking garage is approximately 70,920 square feet.
+- Based on the submitted plans, the floor area of the proposed subterranean parking garage is approximately 70,920 square feet.
 In the event of a basement flood, every 15" of water represents 660,000 gallons of water, the volume of an Olympic-sized swimming pool.
-To prevent this occurrence, the Applicant has proposed temporary flood barriers to be installed at the driveway entrance to the garage.
+To prevent this occurrence, the Applicant has proposed temporary flood barriers to be installed at the driveway entrance to the garage. - 40.

-2.4.
 The Board finds that the tree planting and landscaping details proposed by the Applicant, and as conditioned by this decision, is insufficient in light of the site disturbance that the Project will entail.
-Given the extent of vegetation proposed to be removed within a resource area (BLSF) and AURA, the Applicant must provide a Landscape Plan as described in Section 24 and should include the elements described in the guidance provided in Section 24 E as follows:

-Narrative describing existing conditions, proposed plantings, list of existing and proposed species, size of existing species and proposed species, quantity plants before and after revegetation and the rational the removal and maintenance plan.
+Given the extent of vegetation proposed to be removed within a resource area (BLSF) and AURA, the Applicant must provide a Landscape Plan as described in Section 24 and should include the elements described in the guidance provided in Section 24 E as follows: - a.
+Narrative describing existing conditions, proposed plantings, list of existing and proposed species, size of existing species and proposed species, quantity plants before and after revegetation and the rational the removal and maintenance plan. - b.
 Affirmation of the Revegetation Activities, all plans must be accompanied by written testimony and scale diagram from a certified arborist or wetland scientist or landscape architect.
-The document must include at a minimum the necessity of vegetation removal, surface area to be removed, quantity of individual plants by species.

-Planting Plan - drawn to scale, properly identified resource area and buffer zone and the project site, location of replacement species, comply with (AAN), erosion controls, estimated tree canopies after 15 years of growth, name, sizes and locations of trees to be planted, and total area of SF of the area shaded by the canopies.

-- Existing species list.

-- Replacement species list,

-- Rational for Removal,

-- Maintenance Plan.
+The document must include at a minimum the necessity of vegetation removal, surface area to be removed, quantity of individual plants by species. - c.
+Planting Plan drawn to scale, properly identified resource area and buffer zone and the project site, location of replacement species, comply with (AAN), erosion controls, estimated tree canopies after 15 years of growth, name, sizes and locations of trees to be planted, and total area of SF of the area shaded by the canopies. - d.
+Existing species list. - e.
+Replacement species list, - f.
+Rational for Removal, - g.
+Maintenance Plan. - h.
 The Plan shall include monitoring reports submitted annually in June for a three-year monitoring period.
 The reports shall include photo documentation, the health of new plantings and any mitigation.
-This report can be combined and submitted with the ISMP report.
+This report can be combined and submitted with the ISMP report. - 41.
+Add language regarding flooding history in neighborhood.

-56.62.
-Stormwater management has been designed in compliance with the Mass Stormwater management standards in accordance with 310 CMR 10.05(6)(k) through (q) and defined in detail in the MassDEP Stormwater Management Handbook.
-The system incorporates best management practices (BMP's) to facilitate total suspended solids (TSS) removal, infiltration and detention of stormwater flows.
-Comment [PH7]: Why would this be deleted?
-Has the size of the parking garage changed?
-Does the proposal still include the flood barriers at the entrance of the garage?

-Comment [PH6]: Still need this information.

-Comment [PH8]: This section needs to be moved into the conditions.
+Comment [PH2]: This section needs to be moved into the conditions.